vandadnp/dartpad_workshop_starter/public/containers/instructions.md

 ## Challenge

 In the code to the right, we have a blue container that is 100x100 points wide and is placed at the center of the screen.
-See if you can figure out how to place another container of size 50x50, with a white color, in the mdidle of the outer container.
+See if you can figure out how to place another container of size 50x50, with a white color, in the middle of the outer container.